Risk assessment: Mild versus wild risk

 Benoit Mandelbrot distinguished between "mild" and "wild" risk and argued that risk assessment and risk management must be fundamentally different for the two types of risk.
 Mild risk follows normal or near-normal probability distributions, is subject to regression to the mean and the law of large numbers, and is therefore relatively predictable.
 Wild risk follows fat-tailed distributions, e.g., Pareto or power-law distributions, is subject to regression to the tail (infinite mean or variance, rendering the law of large numbers invalid or ineffective), and is therefore difficult or impossible to predict.
 A common error in risk assessment and management is to underestimate the wildness of risk, assuming risk to be mild when in fact it is wild, which must be avoided if risk assessment and management are to be valid and reliable, according to Mandelbrot.

 Mathematical conceptualization

-To see the risk management process expressed mathematically, one can define total risk as the sum over individual risks, $R_i$, which can be computed as the product of potential losses, $L_i$, and their probabilities, $p(L_i)$:
+To see the risk management process expressed mathematically, one can define expected risk as the sum over individual risks, $R_i$, which can be computed as the product of potential losses, $L_i$, and their probabilities, $p(L_i)$:

 Even though for some risks $R_i, R_j$, we might have $R_i = R_j$, if the probability $p(L_j)$ is small compared to $p(L_i)$, its estimation might be based only on a smaller number of prior events, and hence, more uncertain.
 On the other hand, since $R_i = R_j$, $L_j$ must be larger than $L_i$, so decisions based on this uncertainty would be more consequential, and hence, warrant a different approach.